 - a.
 The Budget and Appropriations Committee will consist of the following members: - i.
-Nine Senators named to the committee by the Senate (See §7 of this Rule), one of which will be the Committee Chair (see §8 of this Rule). - ii.
-A member of the Student Body that is appointed by the Budget and Appropriations Committee Chair as the Budget Committee and Appropriations Clerk, who serves as the taker of minutes, for the Budget Committee, as an ex-officio non-voting, non-speaking member. - 1.
+Nine Senators named to the committee by the Senate (See §7 of this Rule), one of which will be the Committee Chair (See §8 of this Rule). - ii.
+A member of the Student Body that is appointed by the Budget and Appropriations Committee Chair as the Budget and Appropriations Committee Clerk, who serves as the taker of minutes, for the Budget and Appropriations Committee, as an ex-officio non-voting, nonspeaking member. - 1.
 Should the chair choose not to fill this position, a committee member will serve as the taker of minutes - b.
 Duties: - i.
 The Budget and Appropriations Committee will examine, amend as needed, and report to the Senate the Activity and Service Fee Budget. - ii.
 The Budget and Appropriations Committee will examine, amend as needed, and report to the Senate on all student organization operational budgets. - iii.
-The Budget and Appropriations Committee will examine, amend as needed, and report to the Senate on all student organization travel requests. - iv.
-The Budget and Appropriations Committee will hear and decide on all appeals stemming from decisions of the Allocations Committee and Travel Grant Sub-Committee. - v.
-The Budget and Appropriations Committee will examine, amend as needed, and report to the Senate on any requests for line item budget changes, and reserve funds. - vi.
-The Budget and Appropriations Committee will submit into the Senate records all budget requests and other documents submitted to the committee. - vii.
-The chair of the committee will submit an end of session transition report at the end of each Fall and Spring sessions to the Senate Secretary that will detail the committee's activities of that session and offer suggestions to future chairs. - c.
-Student Government-Funded Organizations: - i.
-Any organization requesting funding through the Budget and Appropriations Committee must submit all forms and documents required by the committee. - ii.
-All Student Government-funded organization requests are to be sent to each member of the Budget & Appropriations Committee at least 24 hours in advance of the committee hearing at which said request should be heard.
+The Budget and Appropriations Committee will examine, amend as needed, and report to the Senate on all student organization event requests. - iv.
+The Budget and Appropriations Committee will examine, amend as needed, and report to the Senate on all student organization travel requests. - v.
+The Budget and Appropriations Committee will hear and decide on all appeals stemming from decisions of the Travel Grant Sub-Committee. - vi.
+The Budget and Appropriations Committee will examine, amend as needed, and report to the Senate on any requests for line-item budget changes and reserve funds. - vii.
+The Budget and Appropriations Committee Chair will submit into the Senate records all budget requests and other documents submitted to the committee.